SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 If you are new to GitHub, I recommend having a look at Jonathan McGlone's [Creating and Hosting a Personal Site on GitHub](http://jmcglone.com/guides/github-pages/).
 Without following the tutorials, you can learn a lot by simply reading the introductions to each section.
 The following is his description of Git, GitHub, and GitHub Pages:

-"Git, GitHub, and GitHub Pages are all very closely related.
+> Git, GitHub, and GitHub Pages are all very closely related.
 Imagine Git as the workflow to get things done and GitHub and GitHub Pages as places to store the work you finish.
-Projects that use Git are stored publicly in GitHub and GitHub Pages, so in a very generalized way, Git is what you do locally on your own computer and GitHub is the place where all this gets stored publicly on a server."
+Projects that use Git are stored publicly in GitHub and GitHub Pages, so in a very generalized way, Git is what you do locally on your own computer and GitHub is the place where all this gets stored publicly on a server.

 The following sections are intended to help you get up-and-running with GitHub aspects of the Spartacus project: